elliswmartin/iptc-metadata/README.md

          Add CSV file path: /path/to/metadata.csv

-Images will now beging to process.
+Images will now begin to process.
 Terminal output will provide updates about processing status and/or error messages if issues exist.